-Security for information stored on Marywood’s administrative system is provided by the Office of Information Technology in accordance with its Campus Information Technology Security Policy.
+Security for information stored on Marywood’s administrative system is provided by Information Technology in accordance with its Campus Information Technology Security Policy.

 The University does not guarantee privacy of e-mail messages and other user activity done using its computer systems.